Jbleezy/BO1-Reimagined/README.md

 * Upgraded: increased reserve ammo from 225 to 360

 ### Stakeout
-* changed dive animation times
+* Changed dive animation times

 ### STG-44
 * Upgraded: changed name from "Spatz-447 +" to "Spatz-447"